ARM-DOE/ADI/README.md

 To temporarily stop the virtual machine, type "vagrant halt" under host machine
 `$> vagrant halt`

-To restart the virtual machine from temporarily stopping, type "vagrant up" under host machine
+To restart the virtual machine after last vagrant halt, type "vagrant up" under host machine
 `$> vagrant up`

 To completely destroy the virtual machine, and release the resources VM uses, run
 `$> vagrant destroy`
 This will destroy the VM but leave the
-   <installation_area>/ADI/ADI_Vagrant directory untouched.
+   <installation_area>/ADI/ directory untouched.
 Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up` to build the virtual environment from scratch.

-One logged in your home directory area will be
-  `/home/vagrant`
-The core ADI libraries are located in
-  `/home/vagrant/adi-master`
-the python bindings in
-  `/home/vagrant/py_lib`

 Your development area where you keep algorithm's source code is located in `/home/vagrant/adi_home/dev/vap/src`